department-of-veterans-affairs/va.gov-team/products/identity-personalization/profile/Combine Profile and Account/Research/cpaa-research-findings.md

 The goal of this research is to understand user comprehension after combining current 'profile' and 'account' into one page as part of the personalization 2.0 effort.
 This includes:

-- does the user feel like the design reflects them personally
+- does the user feel like the design reflects them personally?
-- can the user find the information that they are looking for effectively
+- can the user find the information that they are looking for effectively?
-- how does the side navigation effect task efficiency
+- how does the side navigation effect task efficiency?
-- how easily can the user change information within the profile
+- how easily can the user change information within the profile?

 Prior to the research we hypothesized that:

 - We'll find some terminology that needs updating.
-- People will prefer 2.0 to 1.0.
+- People will prefer the new profile to the old profile.
 - The side nav will go over really well and increase scanability.
 - Saving and error interactions will be intuitive and meet expectations.
 - The mobile navigation will be hard to find and understand.
-- Participants may not understand why or how to edit "personal information"
+- Participants may not understand why or how to edit "personal information".
-- Participants might be confused about Connected Apps and what that means
+- Participants might be confused about Connected Apps and what that means.

 ## Research Methodology

-We used Zoom to conduct remote moderated usability testing sessions to observe how participants use profile 2.0.
+We used Zoom to conduct remote moderated usability testing sessions to observe how participants use the new profile.
 We primarily used mobile views in InVision.

 ### Who we talked to